Ashraam/laravel-simple-cart/README.md

     type: CartModifier::VALUE
 );

-// Add an item to the cart
+// Add an item to the cart (increments quantity if item exists) Cart::add($item);

-Cart::add($item);
+// Replace an item in the cart (completely replaces existing item or adds new) Cart::replace($item);

 // Applying a modifier to the cart Cart::modifiers()->add($cartModifier);